 What is a Compliance Export or Discovery API?
 Who can use it?

-Compliance Exports are only available to teams on the Plus plan.
+Compliance Exports are only available on the Plus plan.
 Discovery APIs are available on select Slack plans, including Slack Enterprise Grid.
 To learn about the differences between standard and Compliance Exports and Discovery APIs, please see Guide to Slack data exports.

 Can I delete and edit my own messages?